 The School covers the full cost of housing for the spring semester by paying for a double shared room in the Washington Internship Student Housing (WISH) program.
 Most WISH residences are located near Capitol Hill and are convenient to local transportation, including the DC Metro.

-Applications are due by October 14th and will be considered on a first-come basis.
+Applications are due by May 15th and will be considered on a first-come basis.
 Early applications are strongly encouraged since the program is limited to 14 seats.
-To be eligible for the program, students must be in good standing with no blocks on their student record and hold a minimum 3.2 GPA.
-Students must submit the application with a current resume to email@example.com.
-Applicants may be asked to interview in-person with The Washington Semester faculty if more information is needed.
-Students will be notified by email of their acceptance by November 3rd.
+To be eligible for the program, students must be in good standing with no blocks on their student record.
+Additionally, students must have 12 credits completed at the start of the Fall semester and hold a minimum 3.2 GPA.
+Students must submit the application with a current resume to firstname.lastname@example.org.
+Applicants will be asked to interview in-person with The Washington Semester faculty if more information is needed.
+Students will be notified by email of their formal acceptance by June 15th via an offer agreement from the Office of the Dean.

-- Accepted students must by November 30th complete an application form with the Washington Internship Student Housing Program (WISH) and provide the program with a $200 security deposit that is refunded at the end of the spring semester.
+- Accepted students must by June 30th complete a housing application form with the Office of Operations and Finance; Angelina Delgado.
+Students must provide Washington Internship Student Housing (WISH) with a $200 security deposit that is refunded at the end of the fall semester.
+In addition, students must submit their signed offer agreement with Baruch College School of Public Affairs by June 30 to Angelina Delgado.

-- Accepted students must pay Baruch College tuition and fees for 12-credits and remain enrolled for 12-credits during the spring semester.
+- Accepted students must pay Baruch College tuition and fees for 12-credits and remain enrolled for 12-credits during the fall semester.

 - The receipt of a graduate assistantship and/or the LCU Scholarship is not permitted while in the Washington Semester program.
 Financial aid or other scholarships may be received, but students should contact the Baruch College Office of Financial Aid about their eligibility status.